darayman/docs/docs/installation/installing-tentacles/index.md

 - Permissions to modify IIS (C:\Windows\system32\inetsrv)
 - Permissions to connect a SQL Server database

+For automatic Tentacle updates the account also requires:
+- Manage the Octopus Tentacle service

 :::problem
 If you **Reinstall** a Tentacle using the Tentacle Manager, the Windows Service account will revert to Local System.
 :::